shivamanipatil/shivamanipatil.github.io/content/posts/spark-native-aggregation.md

 ## Example

-* `class Average` holds count and sum of elements and also acts as internal aggregate buffer.
+* `case class Average` holds count and sum of elements and also acts as internal aggregate buffer.
 * Aggregate takes in a numeric column and an extra argument n and return avg(column) * n.
 * In SparkSQL this will look like :
 ```SQL